Voxuel/ecu_sim/README.md

 - **UDS Support**: Handles diagnostic requests such as Tester Present, Read Data by Identifier, and Session Control.
 - **Virtual ECU Simulation**: Simulates an ECU that responds to diagnostic messages.
 - **Asynchronous Communication**: Handles multiple connections concurrently for efficient diagnostics testing.
-- **Extensible Architecture**: Easily extendable to support additional UDS services and diagnostic features.
+- **Extensible Architecture**: Easily extendable to support additional UDS services and diagnostic features

 ## Table of Contents
 - [Features](#features)